 Seven days old pure culture of Trichoderma harzianum and Trichoderma koningii were inoculated in 250 ml conical flasks containing 100 ml of potato dextrose broth (PDB) and the culture flasks were incubated at 27±1ºC.
 The mixtures were then placed in 150 rpm rotating shaker at 28ºC for 72 hrs.
 The biomasses were harvested through sterilized Whatman No.1 filter paper.
 After harvesting of biomass, the culture filtrates were used for the synthesis of silver nanoparticles.

-2.5 Biosynthesis of Silver Nanopaticles
+2.5 Biosynthesis of Silver Nanoparticles

 In typical biosynthesis of silver nanoparticles, 50 ml of aqueous solution of 1 mM silver nitrate (AgNO3) was treated with 50 ml of Trichoderma culture filtrate for the extracellular synthesis of silver nanoparticles in a 250 ml conical flask.
 The whole mixture was incubated at room temperature for 24 hrs.
 The colour change of silver nitrate from colourless to brown colour indicates the formation of silver nanoparticles through reduction of silver ionic forms (Ag+) to Ag0